Katholieke Radio Omroep: Orkest Zonder Naam

 Orkest Zonder Naam (English: "Nameless Orchestra") was the KRO's official orchestra during the pillarization of Dutch society.
 Their 1952 song "Naar de speeltuin" is a Dutch evergreen, which sold 25,000 copies.

 Programmes

 Television

-On television, KRO's "behind-the-news" show is Netwerk, which it produces in cooperation with Evangelische Omroep and NCRV.
+On television, KRO's "behind-the-news" show was Netwerk, which it produced in cooperation with Evangelische Omroep and NCRV.

 A popular show which KRO began in 2005 is Boer zoekt vrouw (Farmer Wants a Wife), presented by Yvon Jaspers.
 Many Dutch farmers remain single because they find it hard to find a woman who is willing to put up with the long hours, hard work, and lack of holidays which farming life requires.
 This show, which aims to remedy that situation, was KRO's highest-rated television programme in 2008, achieving an average weekly viewership of 4.5 million.

-Another KRO speciality is the broadcasting of detective series in the strand KRO Detectives, which mainly focuses on British and Scandinavian productions.
+Another KRO speciality was the broadcasting of detective series in the strand KRO Detectives, which mainly focuses on British and Scandinavian productions.